Contemporary art and civic engagement.

 In 2020 he was accepted to the Civic Leadership Academy at the University of Chicago Harris School of Public Policy where he worked with government and nonprofit sector participants to think about effective policy for Chicago’s cultural industries.
 He has taught graduate and undergraduate courses at the School of the Art Institute of Chicago in the Department of Arts Administration & Policy.

-He has contributed to exhibitions such as Direct Message, presenting the artwork of Chicago artistic collectives and their relation to language and civic engagement.
-As part of an international convening, he brought together the Museum of Contemporary Art Chicago with the Tate Modern, the Metropolitan Museum of Art, the Queens Museum, the Museo de Arte Contemporáneo de Puerto Rico, and other institutions to create dialogue on civic engagement within contemporary art institutions.
+He has contributed to exhibitions such as Direct Message: Art, Language, and Power, presenting the artwork of Chicago artistic collectives and their relation to language and civic engagement.
+In 2019 he produced Common Exchange, an international convening, that brought together the Tate Modern, the Metropolitan Museum of Art, the Queens Museum, the Museo de Arte Contemporáneo de Puerto Rico, and other institutions to create dialogue on civic engagement within contemporary art institutions.

 Gibran currently serves as Chair of the Board of Directors of the Chicago Artists Coalition, and previous founding member of the Auxiliary Board of the National Museum of Mexican Art.
 He holds a BA in Art History and a BS in Public Relations from Northern Arizona University and an MA in Arts Administration & Policy and MA in Modern Art History, Theory and Criticism from the School of the Art Institute of Chicago.